 The Corporation is responsible for ensuring that appropriate training is provided to Governors as required.
-During the 2021/2022 academic year, Governors were offered various training including the Education Training Foundation's (ETF) Governance Development Programme and the SFCA programme of Governance webinars.
-Furthermore, Chair of Finance and Audit Committees were invited to attend the AoC's new networking meetings for Committee Chairs.
+During the 2022/2023 academic year, Governors were offered various training including the Education Training Foundation's (ETF) Governance Development Programme and the SFCA programme of Governance webinars.
+Furthermore, Chair of Finance and Audit Committees were invited to attend the AoC's new networking meetings for Committee Chairs, along with various AoC Masterclasses for Governors.
 A record of all Governor training is maintained by the Clerk and a summary of training is circulated for review annually to the Search and Governance Committee.
-In addition, annually Governors are issued with an individual governance self-assessment questionnaire, which includes a section on Governor training needs, and the responses are reviewed by the Search and Governance Committee and actioned as appropriate.
+In addition, annually Governors are issued with an individual governance selfassessment guestionnaire, which includes a section on Governor training needs, and the responses are reviewed by the Search and Governance Committee and actioned as appropriate.
 Other training and development are offered to Governors as appropriate subject to budgetary restrictions and in-house pre-Corporation and pre-Committee training sessions are also provided as needed, including Safeguarding and Prevent training.
 All new Governors participate in the College's Governor induction process and are invited to attend the AoC new Governor induction events.
-The Clerk is also offered training as appropriate, including inhouse Safeguarding/Prevent training together with external training providing by the AoC/ETF and she recently completed the AoC Governance Professionals Development Programme Expert Level course and gualification and regularly attends the AOSEC Governance Professionals meetings and SFCA and AoC Conferences.
+The Clerk is also offered training as appropriate, including inhouse Safeguarding/Prevent training together with external training provided by the AoC/ETF and she recently completed the AoC Governance Professionals Development Programme Expert Level course and qualification and regularly attends the AOSEC Governance Professionals meetings and SFCA and AoC Conferences.
 Training records are maintained and reported to Governors via the Search and Governance Committee.